ChenLi0830/Macho-test/README.md

 # Macho-test
-This is a test website from Macho Studio
+This is a website created base on Macho Studio's test.

 ##[Demo](http://macho.test.s3-website-us-west-2.amazonaws.com/#/)